Pocantico Hills, New York: Churches

 The Roman Catholic Parish of the Magdalene began in 1893 as a mission Church of St. Teresa of Avila parish in North Tarrytown to serve about forty families in Pocantico Hills and Eastview.
 The Church was dedicated in September 1895.
 A significant benefactor of the parish was grocery store magnate James Butler of Eastview.

 The Union Church of Pocantico Hills was built by the Rockefeller family in 1921.
 It features stained glass windows by Henri Matisse and Marc Chagall.
 The Matisse window was his final piece prior to his death in 1954 and was commissioned by Nelson A. Rockefeller in memory of his mother, Abby Aldrich Rockefeller, one of the founders of the Museum of Modern Art.

 Government

-The hamlet lies within, and is governed by the Town of Mount Pleasant, New York.
+The hamlet is within and governed by the Town of Mount Pleasant, New York.